project-oak/silveroak/cava/README.md

 ```

 If all worked well you should find an automatically generated
-SystemVerilog file called `fulladder.sv` which should have
+SystemVerilog file called `fulladder.sv` in the `cava-examples` directory which should have contents like:
-contents like:

 ```verilog
 module fulladder(